 Education and Training

-Smartfood activities include also the "workplace health promotion", which provides not only the opportunity to improve health and well-being at work, but, importantly, to allow non-communicable diseases (NCDs) prevention, by improving healthy lifestyle and changing modifiable risk factors.
-Specifically, Smartfood team works in both ameliorating food choices in cafeterias and vending machines, and organising workshops about healthy eating, for the employees.
+Smartfood activities also include the "workplace health promotion", which provides not only the opportunity to improve health and well-being at work, but, importantly, to allow non-communicable diseases (NCDs) prevention, by improving healthy lifestyle and changing modifiable risk factors.
+Specifically, Smartfood team works in both ameliorating food choices in cafeterias and vending machines, and organising workshops for the employees about healthy eating habits.

 Examples of activities: